me3zaAKAgoat/me3zaAKAgoat/README.md

 ## Hey there

 I'm <b>Me3za</b>.
-Currently, I'm a Fullstack Developper with 5 years of programming experience.
+Currently, I'm a Fullstack Developer with 5 years of programming experience.
 I specialize in building websites and Discord bots.
 Feel free to reach out if you're interested in working together on something cool!

 #### Frameworks/Libraries